Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/debug-tools.md

 Other ones requires you to register to the editor website and to accept license.
 Click on the URL icon to be redirected the tool download page then install it manually.

 **OpenOCD** (Open On-Chip Debugger ) is an open source project that provides on-chip programming and debugging support with a layered architecture of JTAG interface and TAP support.
-OpenOCD can be installed from the "Debug Tools" page.
+OpenOCD can be installed from the "Install Runners" page.

 **STM32CubeProgrammer** is a programming tool for STM32 products.
 It is not used for debug but for STM32 targets with an integrated ST-Link or to use an external ST-Link probe, a driver is required for identifying ST-Link as a USB device:
 On Windows, **STM32CubeProgrammer** provides a ST-Link driver installer.